IQ404/study-notes/README.md

 ❓ Explain why, for my system, the OpenGL version specified in `glfwWindowHint` does not affect the OpenGL version in use (returned by `glGetString(GL_VERSION)`) when I use `glfwWindowHint(GLFW_OPENGL_PROFILE, GLFW_OPENGL_COMPAT_PROFILE);`.

+## Data Model for VBO, VAO, Index Buffer and Vertex Shader

+- In my current understanding, the mental picture for the data model of these constructs is as follows:

+  - VAO has many slots, each to be linked to (an attribute of) a VBO.
+  - VAO itself stores the specifications of the layouts of the linked attributes in the associated VBO(s).
+  - VAO can also store the information of an index buffer.
+  - VAO is also connected to vertex shader such that each slot is associated to the corresponding vertex shader variable.
+  - For each slot, VAO interprets the data in the VBO(s) according to the specifications stored in the VAO.
+VAO then extracts the data in the VBO(s) according to the linked index buffer, and sends the data to the corresponding vertex shader variables in the active vertex shader.

+- It's crucial to distinguish the index buffer bound to the global state and the index buffer bound to the VAO state:

+  While a VAO is bound (i.e. active), it will capture the index buffer that is subsequently bound.

+  Once a VAO captures an index buffer, OpenGL will automatically use the captured index buffer for any subsequent drawing calls that use indices (like `glDrawElements`) whenever we bind the VAO.

+  We can bind an index buffer to the global state before binding any VAO.
+Such bound index buffer isn't associated with any subsequently bound VAO.

+  When you call `glDrawElements`, OpenGL uses the index buffer that is associated with the currently bound VAO to determine how to fetch vertex data from the vertex buffers (VBOs).
+The recent global index buffer binding state is independent of the recent VAO's state.
+Once an index buffer is associated with a VAO, you don't need to keep the index buffer bound globally for `glDrawElements` to use it.
+The key is the VAO's binding, not the global index buffer binding.

 ## Basic abstraction of VBO

 ## Basic abstraction of index buffer